 We’re now back on track, but we have to remain on top of this, especially when the baby comes.
 I know we’ll be crunched for time and it can be quite easy to go for convenience.
 At the same time we have to be balanced and give ourselves some room for transition.

 I’m curious to hear from all you parenting veterans on how you manage to stay focused with a new baby.

 Our Baby Fund Strategy

 For us automated savings is the main plan.
 Whenever we get a windfall such as a tax refund or bonus, having an automated deposit or transfer has helped us stay on course.
-While we have created some sub-savings accounts at ING Direct for specific goals, we decided to keep this in the general savings account.
+While we have created some sub-savings accounts at Capital One 360 for specific goals, we decided to keep this in the general savings account.

 Thoughts on Savings and Financial Goals

 We shared out progress, how about you?
 Since it’s halfway through the year, how are you doing with your financial goals?
 Have you had any hurdles while working towards them?
 What has been going well?
 Please share your thoughts – I think it’ll be great to learn how others have accomplished their financial goals as couples.